Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Results

-In Table \ref{SPR_s90} we compare $s_{90}$ values in every dataset at the minimum and maximum SPR levels (minimum is almost 0 in each case).
-With the sole exception of PMMA at 90~kV (where it can be explained by fit uncertainty), higher SPR leads to a larger difference in performance between the networks trained on Radon and MC data.
-The geometrical structure of the test dataset leads to a large number (around 40-50\%) of cases with low SPR, mostly due to the small size of the object.
+In Table \ref{SPR_s90} we compare the $s_{90}$ values in each dataset at the minimum and maximum SPR levels (the minimum is close to 0 in each case).
+With the sole exception of PMMA at 90~kV (where it can be explained by fit uncertainty), higher SPR leads to a greater difference in performance between the networks trained on Radon and MC data.
+The geometric structure of the test dataset leads to a large number (approximately 40-50\%) of cases with low SPR, mostly due to the small size of the object.
 In these cases, there is little difference between training on data with and without scattering.
-Consequently, the performance on the whole test dataset becomes more similar even if in other cases the MC network has a smaller $s_{90}$.
+Consequently, the performance on the whole test dataset becomes more similar, even if in other cases the MC network has a smaller $s_{90}$.